Litterbox/notes/week_07_rails/relations/readme.md

 Let's take the example of students and courses.
 A student can take many courses and a course can have many students.
 We cant have multiple FK's on each course and each student - so we need a join or linker table

-Let's create a table called
+Let's create a some models called Student, Course and Enrollment (the Join table)
-In our models we add:

 ```
 rails generate model Student name:string